docker/docs/content/desktop/use-desktop/volumes.md

 ## Delete one or more volumes

 Deleting a volume deletes the volume and all its data.
-When a container is using a volume, you can't delete the volume.
-You must first delete any containers using the volume before you can delete the volume.
+When a container is using a volume, you can't delete the volume, even if the container is stopped.
+You must first stop and remove any containers using the volume before you can delete the volume.

 To delete a volume: